vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/native-key-provider/README.md

 ### What keys are contained in the vCenter backups?

-The Native Key Provider KDK is in the vCenter backup, as is authentication information for standard key providers, and all sorts of other authentication information for vSphere SSO and such.
+The Native Key Provider KDK is in the vCenter backup, as is authentication information for standard key providers, and all sorts of other authentication information for VCF SSO and such.
 It has always been important that you write this backup to a secure location.

 ### Can I have more than one Native Key Provider?